Florida exam calculator

 Intangible tax

-Use the exact loan amount.
+For ordinary exam mortgage stems, use the loan amount.
 Do not round intangible tax into $100 units.

 Commission